Skip to main content

 Per-Project Overrides

 You can configure notification overrides on a per-project basis.
-This is useful when you want different alert thresholds for different projects — for example, tighter monitoring on your primary product and looser thresholds on secondary projects.
+This is useful when you want tighter monitoring on one project and lower-noise defaults everywhere else.

 Managing Alert Volume